Is Taroko Gorge Open? What to Know for Visiting in 2026

 Highway 8 far above Taroko Gorge

-If you just want to do a scenic drive across the Central Mountain Range, then I’ll recommend some alternative routes which are easier to drive below.
+If you just want to do a scenic drive across the Central Mountain Range with no road closures, then I’ll recommend some alternative routes which are easier to drive below.

 Read more about renting a car and driving in Taiwan here.